leiz-me/pueue/README.md

 ### Systemd
 If you use systemd and don't install pueue with yaourt, place `pueue.service` in `/etc/systemd/user/`.
-Afterwards every user can start/enable it's own session with:
+Afterwards every user can start/enable their own session with:

         systemctl --user start pueue.service
         systemctl --user enable pueue.service